b3nThomas/organise-o-graph/README.md

 **Chronologically organises, normalises and tags the file names of photos and videos.**

->*Inspired by the birth of my daughter and the hundreds of pictures I keep getting sent on Whatsapp* 😂
+>*Inspired by the birth of my daughter and the hundreds of pictures I keep getting sent on WhatsApp* 😂
 >*This app only supports .jpg and .mov files for now.*

->_I've tried my best withthis, wish I'd have known before that Whatsapp strips metadata for security purposes..._ 😭
+>_I've tried my best with this..._
+>_Wish I'd have known before that WhatsApp strips file metadata for security purposes..._ 😭

 `Before:`